-- To ensure transparency and objectivity of compensation as well as to set the compensation level appropriate for their roles and responsibilities. - To encourage the execution of duties in line with the management philosophy and management strategy, and to the Group and to enhance corporate value in the mid- to long term.
+- To ensure transparency and objectivity of compensation as well as to set the compensation level appropriate for their roles and responsibilities. - To encourage the execution of duties in line with the management philosophy and management strategy, and to motivate the achievement of management objectives, in order to achieve sustainable growth of the Company and the Group and to enhance corporate value in the mid- to long term.